 Maryland---has an aged/disabled level of only \$698/mo (the SSI rate), a 300% CHIP level & a 500% ADAP level.
 An appeals court upheld an AARP/Legal Aid suit to widen the state's too-strict nursing home, HCB waiver & at-home care medical qualification & appeal rules.
-A waiver merged the main SPAP & a low income O/P clinic program into one O/P-only primary clinic care & Rx program for non-Medicare adults (even if childless & non-disabled) under 116%/128% if wkg) in 2011.
+A waiver merged the main SPAP & a low income O/P clinic program into one O/P-only primary clinic care & Rx program for non-Medicare adults (even if childless & non-disabled) under 116%/ 128% if wkg) in 2011.
 A state-sponsored, Blue Cross-run 2nd SPAP (with a 300% level) covers some Medicare Pt D donut hole & premium costs, but seems to exclude the disabled.
 The risk pool has low income premium discounts for those under 200% but no Medicare supplement.
 Gov O'Malley & the legislature (both D) covered the wkg disabled, raised the parent level to 116% for full Medicaid in 2011 & subsidized insurance for some low paid small firm workers.
 He cut \$82 million in nursing home, home health aide, private RN & HMO fees and slashed hospital rates to 80% of private plans'.
 He also plans a 2nd expansion of full Medicaid to childless, non-disabled adults under 116% with US health reform matching He also cut other providers', HCB programs' & the disabled's personal aide fees.
 He & the nursing homes hope to more than make up their fee cuts with later rate raises funded by a 2% tax they'll pay to use to attract more US matching.
-With a \$1.2 billion 2012 deficit, he's considering a \$150-\$264 million hospital "assessment" to attract more matching to use to raise their rates & for other Medicaid costs too.
+With a \$1.2 billion 2012 deficit, he's considering a \$150-\$264 million hospital "assessment" to attract more matching to use to raise their rates & for other Medicaid costs.
 He's raising child dental fees, carving child dentistry out of HMO contracts & made hospitals give free care to those under 150%.
-The legislature called for a \$40 million Medicaid budget cut.
+He even got the legislature to enact big tax increases---mostly on the wealthy-for Medicaid & other priorities.